NextGen UBE Sample Questions

 About the Questions

-The following sample questions provide a preview of the question types that will appear on the NextGen UBE, which will launch in July 2026.
+The following sample questions provide a preview of the question types that appear on the NextGen UBE.
 Sign up here to be notified of future releases of new sample questions.

-The Foundational Concepts and Principles will be tested on every administration of the NextGen bar exam.
+The Foundational Concepts and Principles are tested on every administration of the NextGen bar exam.
 These are business associations, civil procedure, constitutional law, contract law, criminal law, evidence, real property, and torts.
 Starting in July 2028, family law will be included in the Foundational Concepts and Principles.

-Throughout the exam, the following Foundational Skills, organized into four broad skills areas, will be assessed:
+Throughout the exam, the following Foundational Skills, organized into four broad skills areas, are assessed:

 1. Issue spotting and analysis, investigation and evaluation